djopro-studios/DJ-APPSTORE/README.md

 1 - Install the APP INSTALLER in your PaxoPhone

 1-1 - Go to the Website by clicking <a href="http://45.90.13.219:6109/index.html">Here</a>

-2 - choose one of the apps then click on it , Go Down and you will see Give me The code
+2 - Go To Paxo APPS Catégorie by click on it .

-3 - just click on it and wait until a code appears
+3 - choose one of the apps then click on it , Go Down and you will see the code

 4 - Now , After installing the APP INSTALLER in your Paxo , just open it.